Human-Centered-AILab/lab-website-template/_members/Ting Hou.md

   linkedin: https://www.linkedin.com/in/meng-li-181849161/
 ---

-Ting Hou is a visiting Ph.D. student at C.T.
-Bauer College of Business, University of Houston, and she is a Ph.D. student at the University of Science and Technology of China.
+Ting Hou is a Ph.D. student at the School of Management, University of Science and Technology of China.
+Currently, she is visiting the Human-Centered AI Lab at the University of Houston.
 Her recent research interests focus on crowdsourcing and behavioral operations management.
 She has published articles in journals such as Transportation Research Part E: Logistics and Transportation Review.